Presentation Sisters: Victoria

 On 21 December 1873, six Sisters and a postulant arrived in Melbourne from Limerick to found a convent and school at St Kilda, the summer resort for the growing capital of the newly established colony of Victoria.

 Western Australia

 The party of Presentation women who arrived in Geraldton, Western Australia in July 1891 was made up of three Sisters and one postulant from Sneem, one Sister from Mitchelstown, one postulant from Tipperary and three from Cork.
-This group formed a union with the Geraldton Congregation in 1969.

 New South Wales

 In May 1874, five Sisters arrived in Wagga Wagga from Kildare; and in August 1886, three Sisters and seven postulants from Lucan arrived in Lismore.
 Sisters from Wagga Wagga established new foundations in Elsternwick (1882), Hay (1883) and Longreach (1900).
 From Hay, a group travelled in 1900 to the goldfields of Western Australia.
+This group formed a union with the Geraldton Congregation in 1969.